Pollen based vegetation reconstruction

 Tree Pollen

 Pollen, deposited in the lake sediments, are the most established tool for paleovegetation reconstruction.
 The signal can, however, be biased from long distance transport and erosion of fossil pollen from soils.
 The latter must be regarded indeed as a source for most of the ELSA cores, because most maar lakes receive a part of the sediment from fluvial inflow or local erosion gullies, but most of the pollen appear to be deposited directly from air.
-The main argument in this direction is the observation that the pollen from all MIS 3 cores have an almost identical pollen succession (Albert et al., in prep.)
+The main argument in this direction is the observation that the pollen from all MIS 3 cores have an almost identical pollen succession (Britzius et al., 2024)

 However, single pollen grains, which does not fit the general picture, must be treated careful before interpretation.
 This is most problematic if pollen from temperate trees appear in stadial or glacial sections.
 We regard these single pollen as being reworked from older soils.
 The Eifel pollen pattern is established for the Holocene since long, but there are no existing information of the typical vegetation succession in the time from the last glacial maximum (MIS 2) back to MIS 4.
 This time has seen 15 warm interstadial of a duration from centuries to a few millennia.
 The first pollen profiles from Auel and Dehner Maar has documented for the first time a MIS 3 profile for the Eifel (Sirocko, 2009, Sirocko et al., 2016).
 The early MIS 3 is accordingly clearly dominated by a pronounced spruce (Picea) maximum (48,000 – 60,000 yr b2k), a finding now reproduced by 5 other records (Albert et al., in prep.).
 The presence of spruce continues during GI12 and GI11, and then disappears.
 Small amounts of spruce during GI3 could be reworked.
 A synthesis of all GI3 records with decadal resolution is under preparation.